 Answer:

 The placenta is soft tissue to which the ovules are attached.
 It is found in the inner ovary wall.
 The arrangement of ovules inside the ovary is called placentation.
-Placentation can be of different types like marginal, basal, parietal, axile and free central placentation.
-In marginal one, a ridge kind of structure is formed between the placenta and the ovary.
+Placentation can be of different types like marginal, basal, parietal, axile, and free central placentation.
+In the marginal one, a ridge kind of structure is formed between the placenta and the ovary.
 The ovules are arranged on this ridge in two rows, for example, pea.
 In basal one, the placenta is formed at the lower region of the ovary.
 Only a single ovule is attached to the placenta: example- sunflower.
-In parietal one, the ovules are attached in the inner wall of the ovary or in the peripheral area in two chambers, example- mustard.
-In axile placentation, the ovules develop in the central axis in a multilocular ovary, for example, tomato.
-In free central placentation, the ovules develop in central axis but in a unilocular ovary, example- primrose.
+In parietal one, the ovules are attached to the inner wall of the ovary or in the peripheral area in two chambers, for example, mustard.
+In axile placentation, the ovules develop in the central axis in a multilocular ovary, for example, the tomato.
+In free central placentation, the ovules develop along the central axis, but in a unilocular ovary, for example, primrose.

 Question: 2